AntsInMyEy3sJohnson/hazeltest/README.md

             enableRandomness: true
 ```

-So, with the exception of load dimension 6, adjustability of load dimensions is offered exclusively by the Runner.
-The Test Loop, on the other hand -- although not explicitly expressed in terms of this declarative configuration, but rather as a result of the logic of the Test Loop itself, as a result of its code -- decides when to execute which kind of operation on the Hazelcast cluster under test.
+So, except for load dimension 6, adjustability of load dimensions is offered exclusively by the Runner.
+The Test Loop, on the other hand -- although not explicitly expressed in terms of this declarative configuration, but rather as a result of the logic of the Test Loop itself -- decides when to execute which kind of operation on the Hazelcast cluster under test.

 To drive this point home, consider the following diagrams: